Jump to recipe →

 Making banana waffles is also a whole lot faster than turning your over-ripe bananas into banana bread, the classic way to use extra bananas.
 With this banana waffle recipe, you can transform your ripe bananas into a beautiful breakfast in less than ten minutes.
 And we all know, there is nothing I love more than an easy, delicious breakfast recipe!

 Making banana waffles is as easy as one, two, three.
-First, you mash the ripe bananas in a bowl, then you add in the wet ingredients, followed by the dries.
-Mix it all up and, poof!
+First, you mash the ripe bananas in a bowl.
+Then, you add in the wet ingredients, followed by the dry ingredients.
+Mix it all up, and poof!
 A perfect banana waffle batter that is ready to go into your hot waffle iron.
-I think you are going to be really surprised by how easy it is to make these homemade banana waffles!

 The best part is that this banana waffle recipe bakes into a picture-perfect, golden brown plate of waffles that looks like it came out of a magazine.
-The waffles are not just beautiful, but they smell incredible.
-Your whole family will come running to the breakfast table when they smell banana waffles baking!
+Plus, they smell incredible, too!
+They’re sure to have the whole family running to the breakfast table when they smell them baking.

-And then, just one bite of banana waffles, and everyone will be hooked.
-Homemade banana waffles topped with some maple syrup, whipped cream, or maybe some fresh fruit is a breakfast from a dream.
-Now, it’s time to make that dream come true and whip up a batch of fresh banana waffles.
-This recipe really is the perfect way to start the day!
+Then, just one bite of banana waffles, and everyone will be hooked.
+Top them with some maple syrup, whipped cream, or maybe some fresh fruit for a breakfast of dreams.
+This quick and easy banana waffles recipe really is the perfect way to start the day!

 See recipe card below this post for ingredient quantities and full instructions.